GedderAlarm/GitGuide/README.md

 The Gitflow Workflow is an expansion on the Feature Branch Workflow.
 It is meant to be *robust*, with clear rules and guidelines, and a nice framework for many organizations to work off of.

 The Feature Branch Workflow allowed for a lot of callobratory effort, as discussed above.
-But of course, just having a bunch of feature branches like this is an extreme case of disorganization; we need some way of *collecting* them together to meaningful batches.
+But of course, just having a bunch of feature branches like this is an extreme case of disorganization; we need some way of *collecting* them together to meaningful batches, otherwise our product will be an awkward conglomeration of features people decided to implement when they felt like it.

 #### Developer Branch